EEG-System/codes/README.md

 This section will be where to upload code.

+ - Data Interpretation
+   > Folder containing Python used to plot the data acquired from the ADS1299.
  - LCD Library
    > Liquid-crystal display (LCD) library for the MSP432E401Y.
  - SPI Communication